 Music in the Museum

-Come enjoy these monthly concerts in our intimate gallery setting surrounded by beautiful art from the Northwest — close-up and personal, as chamber music was originally meant to be experienced.
+Cascadia’s concert series is a unique opportunity to enjoy leading classical performers up close, in our intimate gallery setting surrounded by beautiful art from the Northwest – the way chamber music was meant to be experienced!

-The concerts are about one-hour in length at 6 PM, leaving you time to dine out after.
-Your concert ticket includes admission to all the museum galleries, so make sure you come early to see our current exhibits!
+Our concerts are about one-hour in length starting at 6 PM, leaving you time to dine out after – a perfect evening.
+Your concert ticket includes admission to all the museum galleries so make sure you come early to see our current exhibits.

 Seating is limited and these concerts often sell-out, so please we suggest reserving your seats well in advance.